-Lastly, when you have a new wood fence installed, wait about a year before staining or painting your fence.
+Unless you have purchased kiln dried wood, wait several months before staining or painting your fence.
 The end of a dry season is best.
 This allows time for the wood and chemicals used for pressure treating to dry.
 If the fence isn’t dry, you’ll just end up sealing moisture in, which can lead to rot and decay.
-Pressure-treated wood is protected from fungal decay and termites, but it’s still subject to swelling, shrinking, cracking and warping, so it’s important to perform some basic maintenance on your fence every two or three years.
+Pressure-treated wood is protected from fungal decay and termites, but it’s still subject to swelling, shrinking, cracking and warping.
+Kiln dried wood has had much of the moisture removed at the factory.

 Inspect and Repair Each Year